Today's Articles

 *Mal Waldron was born on this date in 1926.
 He was a Black musician.

-From New York, early on Malcolm Earl Waldron played jazz on alto saxophone and classical music on piano, but he switched permanently to jazz piano while at Queens College.
+Early on, Malcolm Earl Waldron, from New York, played jazz on alto saxophone and classical music on the piano, but he switched permanently to jazz piano while at Queens College.
 He freelanced around his hometown in the early '50s and debuted with Ike Quebec.
-Later he played with Big Nick Nicholas and a variety of R&B groups.
-From 1954-56 Waldron often worked with Charles Mingus and was Billie Holiday's regular accompanist during her last two years, 1957-59.
-He was hired by Prestige to supervise recording sessions and added many originals (including "Soul Eyes," which became a standard) and basic arrangements.
+Later, he played with Big Nick Nicholas and various R&B groups.
+From 1954-56, Waldron often worked with Charles Mingus and was Billie Holiday's regular accompanist during her last two years, 1957-59.

-He had led his own groups since Holiday's death, and was part of the Eric Dolphy Booker Little Quintet that was recorded extensively at the Five Spot in 1961.
-Waldron also worked with Abbey Lincoln for a time during the 1960s.
-He wrote three film scores (The Cool World, Three Bedrooms In Manhattan and Sweet Love Bitter) before moving permanently to Europe in 1965, settling in Munich in 1967.
+Prestige hired him to supervise recording sessions and added many originals (including "Soul Eyes," which became a standard) and basic arrangements.
+He had led his groups since Holiday's death and was part of the Eric Dolphy Booker Little Quintet, recorded extensively at the Five Spot in 1961.
+Waldron also worked with Abbey Lincoln during the 1960s.
+He wrote three film scores (The Cool World, Three Bedrooms In Manhattan, and Sweet Love Bitter) before moving permanently to Europe in 1965 and settling in Munich in 1967.
 Waldron, who has occasionally returned to the U. S. for visits, was a major force in the European jazz world.
 His album Free at Last was the first released by ECM, and his Black Glory was the fourth Enja album.

 To Become a Musician or Singer